-The Google Maps widgets have been downloaded over 7.000 times from the Mendix App Store.
+The Google Maps widgets have been downloaded over 7,000 times from the Mendix App Store.
 This is an impressive number and makes it one of the most popular widgets available.
-This post highlights a handy new feature to make your maps look good and match their styling to the application you’re developing.
+This post highlights a handy new feature to make your custom Google maps look good and match their styling to the application you’re developing.

 The Google Maps widget has a new Customization tab.
 This brand new feature lets you add colour schemes to your maps that fit the style of the rest of your application.
 Simply add your styling to the Style Array in the “Customisation” tab.
 See figure 1: